brisbanemakerspace/bms-wiki/tools/digifab/cricut.md

 *A picture of our cricut machine*

 # Recommended Uses
-Our Cricut maker 3 is a cutting machine that can cut out lots of different shapes and designs from materials like paper, vinyl, card stock, and iron-on transfers.
+Our Cricut Explore 3 is a cutting machine that can cut out lots of different shapes and designs from materials like paper, vinyl, card stock, and iron-on transfers.
 It can even cut leather and balsa wood!
 Anything that you would typically use with scissors or a craft knife generally works with our cricut maker.

 # Specifications
+**Model:** Cricut Explore 3
 **Induction Class:** Orange Tool (Induction Required) **Cut Area:** 330 wide x 3.6m Max Length
 **Max Material Thickness:** Up to 2.4mm